 As the name implies, cloud PBX is one of the cloud computing technologies that stores data and allows for the transfer of data across the internet instead of storing and transferring data on hardware (like computers, external memories) owned by a consumer.
 Although cloud computing has existed for many years now, the attention directed in that area is as a result of the emergence of software like iCloud that uses cloud computing technologies.

 The acronym ‘PBX’ means Private Branch Exchange.
 It refers to a telephone network meant for business and can be used both internally within the organization and vice versa.
 There is a lot of difference between a telephone system meant for business and systems made for cell or residential services.
 The former is an upgrade of the latter.
-Business telephone systems have additional services like extension dialing, conference call, hold music and customer waiting for queues.
+Business telephone systems have additional features like extension dialing, conference call, hold music and customer waiting for queues.

 BRIEF HISTORY OF CLOUD PBX